rladigital/rla-static-site/src/pages/news/10-questions-with…-faye-prince.md

 The RLA Sonos is a controversial as bringing up Brexit around the dinner table.
 Radiohead, ahem.
 It’s a responsibility I try to steer clear of, but if I had to choose then I like a Spotify hits playlist and to keep it lively.

-**We’re on a pitch and it’s pizza time, what are you ordering?**

-I do love a Margherita, or something simple with prosciutto and rocket.
-I’m not too wild. 😉

 **Summarise RLA in one word**

 Honest

-**Which other RLAer is most awesome and why?**

-Andy Orritt obvs.
-Handsome and intelligent.

 **It’s Friday, its 4 o’clock, the beer fridge is open.
 What are you grabbing?**

 I’m fickle when it comes to the Friday beer fridge.
 If it’s been a long day and we’re still going then it’s a Diet Coke.
 On a hot summer’s day, Peroni.
 But if we’re talking kick back and relax after a long week then it’s a cold G&T.

-**Questions for Client Side**

 **What’s your favourite part of the job?**